P1sec/gea-implementation/README.md

 A [2nd paper](https://eprint.iacr.org/2021/829.pdf) extends this cryptanalysis and provides a broader look at this kind of cryptographic construct.

-Both GEA-1 and GEA-2 are stream-ciphers based on 3, and respectively 4, LFSRs and a boolean function.
+Both GEA-1 and GEA-2 are stream ciphers based on 3, and respectively 4, LFSRs and a boolean function.

 ## Licensing

-The code contained in this repository provided as-is without warranty, under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.txt) software license.
+The code contained in this repository provided as is without warranty, under the [GNU AGPL v3](https://www.gnu.org/licenses/agpl-3.0.txt) software license.
 If you are interested by another kind of licensing, please contact [P1 Security](https://www.p1sec.com/corp/contact/).